 You must tell us where you keep your car.
 A common mistake is to forget to update your address.
 If you’re a student and take your car to university, but your car insurance is still registered at your parents' address, your insurance may be invalidated, and any claim you make may not be fully paid or even rejected.

 Some parents buy a car for their son or daughter but register themselves as the main driver.
 This is known as 'fronting' and helps reduce the premium.
-This is misleading and will invalid your insurance.
-To find out more, browse our guide about car insurance fraud and scams.
+This is misleading and will invalidate your insurance.

 Insuring your car for “social only” use may lower your insurance price, but then you can’t use your car to drive to work.
 Be honest about how you use your car; even if you’re using your car as part of your job.